zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 4. Define your model, export it to `network.onnx`, and create an `input.json` file:

+*Important:* If you already have an exported model (`network.onnx`) and inputs file (`input.json`), you may skip this step completely.

 For illustration, let's create a Python script defining a simple model that learns the linear function $y = 2x + 1$.
 We will call it `export_model.py`.
-If you already have an exported model, you may skip this step completely.

 ```python
 import torch